William Alexander Levy

 Alexander continued to practice architecture and interior design and by 1950 had moved permanently to West Hollywood.

-He considered the Hotel Rancho de la Palmilla in Las Cruces (near La Paz, Baja California, today Baja California Sur), which he designed and built in the 1950s for the son of former Mexican President Abelardo L. Rodríguez, his best work.
+He designed two of his most important commissions in Baja California Sur for hotelier Abelardo Luis “Rod” Rodríguez and actress Lucille Bremer: Rancho Las Cruces (1950), a low, white stucco complex set between the Santa Cruz Mountains and the Sea of Cortez northeast of La Paz, and the original Hotel Palmilla (1955) (now One&Only Palmilla), a compact, terraced block poised on Punta Palmilla outside San José del Cabo, where nearly every room faced the water.
+At Las Cruces, he combined local stone, brick, and tile with modernist planning to produce a spare, sea‑oriented composition that early visitors praised as “smart modern architecture,” while at Palmilla, he translated similar ideas, fusing Mexican Colonial and mission‑influenced forms with mid‑century structural clarity.
+Together, these two properties marked the birth of luxury tourism on this stretch of the peninsula and, in later reminiscences such as his manuscript “Meanderings,” Bill singled out Hotel Palmilla as his greatest architectural work.

 In 1952, Alexander opened The Mart, one of the first art and antique boutiques in Los Angeles, on Santa Monica Boulevard, operating it until 1977.
 During this period, he occasionally had bit parts in feature films, notably The Shootist, starring John Wayne, and The McMasters, starring Brock Peters, his sometime business partner at The Mart.
 A developer of the Hollywood Hills and a philanthropist, Alexander became a patron of the arts and a world traveler.

 Alexander's papers are kept at the Architecture and Design Collection, at the Art, Design & Architecture Museum, at the University of California, Santa Barbara.
 Additional papers, including photographs and his notes for an autobiography entitled Meanderings, are among the items in the Gerry and Carole Max Archive of The Richard Halliburton Collection at Rhodes College in Memphis.